-Culture tour with Village Homestay in Bhutan takes you from the city life and places you in rural settings where you get introduced to the way of life of the locals in the villages.
+Culture tour with Village Homestay in Bhutan takes you from the city life and places you in rural settings where you get introduced to the locals' way of life in the villages.
 It is a one-of-a-kind experience where you get entwined in the heritage, culture, and lifestyle of the naturally beautiful Land of Druk.
-On most of the days, you are offered the opportunity of living with the ethnic people of Bhutan in their homes.
+On most days, you are offered the opportunity of living with the ethnic people of Bhutan in their homes.

 The next day's tour takes you to the Phobjikha valley by crossing the Wangduephodrang town.
 You will cross the Lawala Pass on the way through dwarf bamboo and panoramic views.
-In the valley, you will visit the Gangtey Goempa and then the nearby village to intermingle with the locals and perform some of their daily chores.
+You will visit the Gangtey Goempa and then the nearby village to intermingle with the locals and perform some of their daily chores in the valley.

-This is the first day of your tour which will take you to the valley town of Bhutan, Paro.
+This is the first day of your tour, which will take you to the valley town of Bhutan, Paro.
 It has the only international airport in Bhutan.
 The flight to the airport is very thrilling as the plane lands in proximity to the hills.
 From the window of the plane, you can see the views of the mountains.
-After reaching the airport you will be welcomed by our coordinates from Third Rock Adventures who will drive you to your hotel in Paro for the stay.
+After reaching the airport, you will be welcomed by our Bhutanese guide from Third Rock Adventures, who will drive you to your hotel in Paro for the stay.

 You will then head on to visit one of the oldest temples in Bhutan.
 Kichu Lhakhang is situated in Lango Gewong and has the 7th-century Jowo Temple built in the area.
 It is famous for the myth that Guru Rimpoche/Padmasambhava visited this monastery and concealed some spiritual treasures.
 After the exciting short trip, you will head on to your hotel and on the way to experience the evening life on the streets of Paro.

 On this day, you will get a chance to first-hand experience the natural beauty of Bhutan.
-Early in the morning after breakfast, you will head on a long tour to Haa Valley.
-On the way, you’ll see the Bonde-Haa highway covered with pine forest stretching miles and miles.
+After breakfast, you will head on a long tour to Haa Valley, and on the way, you’ll see the Bonde-Haa highway covered with pine forest stretching miles and miles.
 You will make a quick stop at the Chele La pass sitting at an elevation of 3,988m/13,083ft.
 You will be bestowed with the views of Mt.
 Jumolhari.
 The pass is adorned with vibrant colored prayer flags.
-The pass is covered with heaps of snow during the winter season making it challenging to cross.
+The pass is covered with heaps of snow during the winter season, making it challenging to cross.
 However, the driver is accustomed to make the required twists and turns.

-You will continue the drive towards the Haa Valley which is also dubbed as ‘Hidden Land of Rice Valley’ as its production of rice is comparatively high.
+You will continue driving towards the Haa Valley, dubbed as ‘Hidden Land of Rice Valley’, as its rice production is comparatively high.
 The weather gets a little chilly in this area during the winter season.
 Along the highway, you will cross many houses and restaurants built in traditional style.
 You will enter the valley and head on to your homestay.
 Homestay in Haa valley Bhutan is an experience that brings you closer to the lifestyle of the Bhutanese people.
 You will be served with the food that they eat and rest in the beds that they have prepared for you in their house.
 You can interact with the local people in the village, with assistance from our guide.
 You can also go to visit the nearby Haa Dzong.

 You will prepare for a long drive to the capital city of Thimphu.
 Pine forests cover both sides of the route towards Thimphu.
 You can make a short stop at the Dobji Dzong en route Thimphu.
 Dobji is popularly revered by Buddhist pilgrims and tourists alike for being the first known model monastery in Bhutan.
 It was built in the 15th century and is also referred to as Dokar Fortress.
 You can head inside to see the relic statues of Jetsun Milarepa, Guru Langdarchen, Ngawang Chogyal, and Dungsy Dewa Zangpo.

-You will continue your drive and reach the Chhuzom which is the main junction for the rivers of Pa Chhu and Thimp Chhu, the rivers flowing from Paro and Thimphu respectively.
-Along Chhuzom which is translated to ‘where the rivers meet’, you will find the Bhutanese locals selling their products like vegetables, apples, and cheese.
+You will continue your drive and reach the Chhuzom, which is the main junction for Pa Chhu and Thimp Chhu, the rivers flowing from Paro and Thimphu, respectively.
+Along Chhuzom, which is translated to ‘where the rivers meet, you will find the Bhutanese locals selling their products like vegetables, apples, and cheese.
 In a while, you will reach Thimphu and be transferred to your hotel.

 The day is still young, so you begin with your visit to Tashichho Dzong in Thimphu.
 You will get some insight into how the Buddhist religion plays a great role in the tradition and culture of Bhutan through this visit.
 The monastery situated on the northern edge of the city currently houses Druk Desi of the civil government of Bhutan.
-After the visit, you can tour the Buddha Dordenma which is a 54/177ft tall statue of Shakyamuni buddha.
+After the visit, you can tour the Buddha Dordenma, a 54m/177ft tall statue of Shakyamuni buddha.
 You will head back to your hotel for the stay.

-The ride will continue to Metshina Village filled with green rice fields.
-You will cross the terrace fields to reach Chimi Lhakhang which takes about 20 minutes.
+The ride will continue to Metshina Village, filled with green rice fields.
+You will cross the terrace fields to reach Chimi Lhakhang, which takes about 20 minutes.
 Chimi Lhakhang is a monastery built in 1499 by Ngawang Choegyel.
-Choegyal of the 14th Drukpa hierarchy was dubbed as ‘Divine Madman’ for his distinct ways of spreading Buddhism and spirituality.
-He is known to have promoted the use of phallus symbols in paintings and objects and wood carvings representing fertility.
-Hence, the same is seen in Chimi Lhakhang which translates to ‘The Fertility Temple’.
+Choegyal of the 14th Drukpa hierarchy was dubbed ‘Divine Madman’ for his distinct ways of spreading Buddhism and spirituality.
+He has promoted the use of phallus symbols in paintings and objects and wood carvings representing fertility.
+Hence, the same is seen in Chimi Lhakhang, which translates to ‘The Fertility Temple.’
 After the visit, you head on to Punakha.

 In Punakha, you can observe the Bhutanese people wearing their traditional dress and strolling around the streets.
-In the center of Punakha, you can visit the Punakha Dzong which is the second oldest and the second largest Dzong in Bhutan.
+In Punakha, you can visit the Punakha Dzong, which is the second oldest and the second largest Dzong in Bhutan.
 It is situated at the confluence of the rivers Mo Chhu and Pho Chhu.
 The monastery is known for its beautiful architecture.
-After the cultural tour, you will head for Punakha Bhutan homestay.
+After the cultural tour, you will head for the Punakha Bhutan homestay.

 Overnight stay at a homestay in Punakha.

 From Wangduephodrang you will continue your drive through plush oak and rhododendron forests until Lawala pass.
-You will spot the Lawala pass covered with dwarf bamboos and panoramic views of high standing Himalayas.
+You will spot the Lawala pass covered with dwarf bamboos and panoramic views of the high-standing Himalayas.
 The drive continues downhill for a short while until you reach the mesmerizing Gangtey Goenpa and Phobjikha Valley.

 Overnight stay at a homestay in Phobjikha.

 The winding route is best known for the shooting of the Bhutanese movie ‘Travelers and Magicians’.
-After having lunch in Trongsa you will continue the drive to Bumthang which is the religious heart of Bhutan.
+After having lunch in Trongsa, you will continue the drive to Bumthang, which is the religious heart of Bhutan.
 Bumthang is best known for housing ancient temples and monasteries.
 You can begin your sightseeing tour even on this day by visiting the textile weaving factory of Yathra.
-The Yathra’s which are best for making bags and scarves are designed by the hard-working women here.
-You can then head on to your hotel for the stay.
+The Yathra’s, which are best for making bags and scarves, are designed by the hard-working women here.
+You can then head on to your hotel for a stay.

 Overnight stay at Hotel in Bumthang.

-The culturally binding trip gets more and more exciting as you head on to Jambay Lhakhang which comes third on the trip.
-Known also as the Temple of Maitreya, it is said to be one of the 108 temples built by Songtsen Gampo, a Tibetan King in the 8th century.
-From there on, you will head to Tamshing Lhakhang built in the 15th century by Pema Lingpa, a Buddhist Saint.
-You can view the temple there which is currently in bad shape.
+The culturally binding trip gets more exciting as you head on to Jambay Lhakhang, which comes third on the trip.
+Known as the Temple of Maitreya, it is said to be one of the 108 temples built by Songtsen Gampo, a Tibetan King in the 8th century.
+From there on, you will head to Tamshing Lhakhang, built in the 15th century by Pema Lingpa, a Buddhist Saint.
+You can view the temple there, which is currently in bad shape.
 It also consists of a Vihara for the 95 Buddhist monks.
 After the visit, you can head to the Dorjibi village.
 The village comes under the administration of Chhoekhor Gewong.
-You will stay overnight at a homestay where you can try some delicious local meals like chili and cheese which is called Emadatshi and buckwheat noodles called Puta.
+You will stay overnight at a homestay where you can try some delicious local meals like chili and cheese, which is called Emadatshi, and buckwheat noodles called Puta.

 Overnight stay at a homestay in Bumthang.

-The drive is long and tiring so you can simply move to your hotel and take some rest.
+The drive is long and tiring, so you can move to your hotel and take some rest.
 In the evening, you can stroll around the streets of Punakha.
-Overnight stay at hotel in Punakha.

-On this day you will have the last view of Punakha Dzong and take a drive to the Paro town which is 116 km away.
-Punakha to Paro takes you through the Dochula pass yet again then Semtokha which branches out to Thimphu.
-From there you will take the Paro Thimphu Highway with the Paro Chhu river on the side.
+On this day, you will have the last view of Punakha Dzong and take a drive to Paro town, which is 116 km away.
+Punakha to Paro takes you through the Dochula pass yet again, then Semtokha, which branches out to Thimphu.
+From there, you will take the Paro Thimphu Highway with the Paro Chhu river on the side.
 Following the river, you will reach Paro.

 After reaching Paro, you will be transferred to your hotel where you can take some rest.
 In the evening you can head out to the streets of Paro to buy some souvenirs that you can take back home.